MtMNC/ranked-voting/README.md

 Once you have a voting data spreadsheet (made by `create_voter_spreadsheet.py`), you can find the contest's results.

 Depending on which voting system you want to use, either run `python find_contest_winners_tideman.py` or `python find_contest_winners_stv.py`.
 When prompted, enter the path to the voting data spreadsheet.
-Next enter the prefix for the spreadsheet.
-(After each round, the script will write the current standings into `{PREFIX}{ROUND_NUMBER}.csv`.)
+Next, enter a spreadsheet prefix.
+(The script will use this prefix when naming any CSV files it writes.)
 Finally, enter the number of desired winners.

 The script will simulate the contest.
-After each round, it will print out a description of the round and a bar chart of the contest's current standings.
-It will also print out the voting breakdowns of each round into `{PREFIX}{ROUND_NUMBER}.csv`.
-Each column in the spreadsheet represents an entry.
-Each cell represents a voter for that column's entry and lists the voter's name, the ranking they gave the entry, and the round when they voted for the entry.
-When the contest ends, the script prints the winners to the console.
+During each round, it will print out a description of the round to the console, and it will also write CSV files containing detailed voting breakdowns for that round.